praekeltfoundation/puppet-seed_stack/README.md

 This module was designed for use on Ubuntu 14.04.

+## Work in progress
+This module is still a **work in progress**.
+We are waiting on new releases of a few of its dependencies.
+Some things are not done as nicely as they could be yet.
+There are no tests.

 ## Usage
 A Seed Stack node can either be a controller (i.e. a Mesos master), a worker (a Mesos slave), or a combination of the two.